-Silver Springs is certainly one of the most famous springs in Florida; twenty-four movies have been filmed at the park, including some of the original James Bond movies.
+Silver Springs is certainly one of the most famous springs in Florida; at least 24 movies have been filmed at the park including some of the original James Bond movies.
 Silver Springs is also known for its glass-bottom boats, which allow park visitors to see fish, turtles, and fossils under the water.

 09 of 10

 Salt Springs is located about 75 miles from Orlando, on the northwest side of Lake George.
-The spring takes its name from the magnesium, potassium and sodium salts found in the water.
+The spring gets its name from the magnesium, potassium, and sodium salts found in the water.

 10 of 10

 Located about 90 miles from Orlando is Rainbow Springs, the fourth-largest spring in Florida.
-The spring's clear waters, stunning floral gardens, and "sub" boats made it one of the most popular springs in the state until the 1970s.
-The state has since purchased the park and it is again open to daily visitors.
+The spring's clear waters, stunning floral gardens, and "sub" boats made it one of the most popular springs and privately owned attractions from the 1930s to 1970s.
+The state has since purchased the park, and it is again open to daily visitors.

 Rainbow Springs consists of five primary springs and hundreds of smaller springs.
 The park boasts scenic hiking trails, wildlife viewing, 92 campsites, and a large swimming area.
 More than 200,000 people visit Rainbow Springs each year.